The well-known children's song was born in Fukushima! A deep look into the thoughts behind the lyrics and composition [Fukushima Prefecture]

 Hieda Village: A place associated with "Summer Memories"

-Hinoemata Village in Minamiaizu County, Fukushima Prefecture , is famous for being one of Japan's snowiest areas.
-Surrounded by 2,000-meter-high mountains such as Mount Aizu-Komagatake, 98% of the village is covered in forests and fields.
-The village also has a mysterious side, with the legend of the Heike no Ochudo
+Hinoemata Village in Minamiaizu District, Fukushima Prefecture, is famous as one of Japan's leading heavy snowfall areas.
+Surrounded by mountains over 2000 meters high, such as Mount Aizu-Komagatake, 98% of the village is covered in forests.
+A legend of the Heike fugitives, who settled there during the Genpei War in the 12th century,alsoremains, adding a mysterious side to the village…

 For Ema, who spent his childhood in Iwate Prefecture, the skunk cabbage flower signaled the arrival of summer.
 When he visited Oze in search of food during the war, the sight of the skunk cabbage spreading all over the place brought back childhood memories, and the scene was burned into his memory.
 From then on, the skunk cabbage became a flower that evoked hope for Ema